nvidia-holoscan/meta-tegra-holoscan/README.md

 > ```

 Additional components from this layer can then be added to the BSP by appending them to `CORE_IMAGE_EXTRA_INSTALL`.
-For example, to install the Holoscan SDK and its dependencies, add the following:
+For example, to install the AJA NTV2 kernel module and SDK, add the following:

 ```
 CORE_IMAGE_EXTRA_INSTALL:append = " \
+    kernel-module-ajantv2 \
-    holoscan-sdk \
+    ajantv2-sdk \
 "
 ```